THE ART

 Science, art, story-telling & nature connection.

-Join David Wege to rediscover an ancient human skill – a skill that played a catalytic role in our communication through art and story-telling, and in the development of scientific thinking.
-Tracking was part of our natural connection with the more-than-human beings around us and can help us re- connect once more.
-We will follow a path from the origins of tracking, exploring on the way how tracking helps us observe and stimulate our curiosity, and will end up with a close look at the artistry in animal tracks.
+We will follow a path from the origins of tracking, exploring on the way how tracking helps us observe and stimulates our curiosity, and will end up with a look at the artistry and creativity in animal tracks and tracking.

 All sessions are recorded and made available for a week following the course.
 This also includes times for any feedback questions.